Yemisi-jay/API_Documentation/docs/sorting.md

 ### Ascending Order

-By default, results are returned in ascending order.
-For example, to return a list of transactions in ascending order (oldest first), use the following syntax:
+By default, results are sorted in ascending order.
+For example, to return a list of transactions in ascending order (oldest first), you can use the following syntax: `{parameter}={value}`.
+In this case, `orderBy=date`.

 ``` bash